 Registration is now open for the FACE conference at the University of Derby from 28-30 June 2023.
 Please visit this website for more details

 This year’s conference focus is co-constructing education for all.
 FACE want to open up opportunities for delegates to share research and best practice where co-production and co-creation have been key facets of the construction of programmes, activities and research aimed at widening access and participation onto, through and beyond post-16 and post-18 learning.

 As such the three conference themes are:

 Full details of the event, fee schedules are available on the website, as well as details of how to submit a paper with a first all closing date of 24 February 2023, and second call closing date of 21 April 2023.

 2023 SCQF online workshop dates:

-Tuesday 28th February 2023 – Recognition of Prior Learning for Employers (Online)
+Thursday 30th March 2023 – An Introduction to Recognition of Prior Learning (Online)

 For further information about these and other workshops and resources please see the SCQF website.